Blog Fitness The Top Benefits And Drawbacks Of Drinking Coffee After Workout

 • fatigue

 The improvement in cognitive function is linked to enhanced physical performance.
-If you want to reap the essential benefits of coffee drinking you can consume the beverage 30-60 minutes before a sporting event or a workout.
+If you want to reap these essential benefits of coffee drinking you can consume the beverage 30-60 minutes before a sporting event or a workout.

-The effective dose of caffeine for promoting exercise performance is 1.4–2.7 mg per pound (3–6 mg per kg) of body weight (5).
+It’s thought that the effective dose of caffeine for promoting exercise performance is 1.4–2.7 mg per pound (3–6 mg per kg) of body weight (5).

 Why Drink Coffee After A Workout?

 The previous information may have led you to the conclusion that drinking coffee after a workout is harmful.
 Nonetheless, integrating post-workout coffee consumption can lead to amazing benefits.
-This will work well for your body only if you drink the beverage six hours prior to your bedtime.
+This will work well for your body only if you drink the beverage at least six hours prior to your bedtime.

 Check out the top 3 benefits of downing coffee post-workout.